-AM Larks writes fiction, nonfiction, and drama.
-Her writing has appeared in Scoundrel Time, Assay: A Journal of Nonfiction Studies, and the Zyzzyva and Ploughshares blogs.
+AM Larks (she/her) writes fiction, nonfiction, children's literature, and drama.
+Her writing has appeared in Scoundrel Time, Assay: A Journal of Nonfiction Studies, Five on the Fifth, Charge Magazine, and the Zyzzyva and Ploughshares blogs.
 She has performed her stories at Lit Up at Town Hall Theatre in Lafayette, California.
-She is the current Fiction Editor at Please See Me literary magazine, the Photo Editor at Kelp Journal, a multimedia literary revue, and she is the former Blog Editor of The Coachella Review.
-She earned a Bachelor of Arts in English Literature, a Juris Doctorate, and her Master of Fine Arts in Creative Writing and Writing for the Performing Arts from the University California Riverside Palm Desert's low residency program.
-She lives in Northern California.
+She is the current photo/visual arts editor at Kelp Journal, a multimedia literary revue, and the former fiction editor at Please See Me literary magazine as well as the former multimedia editor of The Coachella Review.

 Chih Wang graduated from the University of California, Riverside in Palm Desert with a Masters Degree of Fine Arts in Creative Writing.
 She also holds a certificate in Copyediting from the University of California, San Diego Extension.
 She served as Fiction Editor and Copyeditor at The Coachella Review and currently copyedits for Kelp Journal.
 She runs her own freelance copyediting business, CYW Editing, specializing in fiction.
 A San Diego native, she spends her free time working on her novel, a contemporary fantasy, or hanging in the air, practicing aerial silks and hammock.

 Maria Duarte is a poet and writer who received her MFA in Creative Writing from the University of California, Riverside—Palm Desert.
 She has published poems in Verdad Magazine from Long Beach City College and in the anthology The Good Grief Journal: A Journey Toward Healing.
 She is currently the poetry editor for Kelp Journal.